Loneliness and Mental Health

 We Heal in the Village

-You’ve probably heard the African proverb: It takes a village to raise a child.
+You’ve probably heard the African proverb: "It takes a village to raise a child."
 But we believe something even deeper: It takes a village to heal a human.
+Healing happens when we feel safe.
+When we feel known.
+When we can bring our whole selves—messy, magical, grieving, and growing—and know that we are not alone.

-This isn’t about fitting in, it’s about creating and showing up in spaces where we don’t have to wear the mask, we don’t have to pretend.
+This isn’t about fitting in.
+It’s about creating and showing up in spaces where we don’t have to wear a mask or pretend.
 It’s brave, real, and at times, vulnerable.
-It is the kind of connection that takes courage, that calls us to be our true selves and allows others to show up in the same way.
-It does not call for over exposure or require us to air all of the dirty laundry, but it does require us to risk being seen, being known, being accepted.
-The research is just as clear on the benefits of belonging as it is on the risks of isolation: decreased anxiety and depression, improved resilience, longer life span, greater life satisfaction and sense of purpose.
+This kind of connection takes courage.
+It calls us to be our true selves and allows others to show up in the same way.
+It does not require us to air all our dirty laundry, but it does require us to risk being seen, known, and accepted.

 How Do We Reconnect?